In this product guide:

 The minimally-constructed bootie-upper also lacks stiff parts like a heel counter, and uses soft meshes, linings, and padding for comfort.

-If you don’t want to spend Pegasus money for an everyday trainer, then the Winflo 9 is a worthy substitute.
-Like the Pegasus, the midsole has Nike Air, and the rubber outsole offers long-lasting traction.
+If you don’t want to spend Pegasus money on an everyday trainer, consider the Winflo 10.
+Like the Pegasus, the Winflo 10 has full-length Air which makes it versatile enough for daily runs.

 The Winflo doesn’t use React, but another Nike foam that was used on vintage Vomero models.
-It’s an EVA blend that Nike calls Cushlon – a midsole material that makes the ride comfortable.
+It’s an EVA blend that Nike calls Cushlon – a midsole material that increases ride comfort.
 Cushlon is not mushy, so there’s adequate comfort for daily workouts as well as the versatility for higher-paced runs.

 In our in-depth review, we described the Nike Pegasus Trail 4 as a ‘road-trail hybrid’.